 To ensure your adopted German shepherd is not prone to several of these conditions, ensure your breeder is trusted.
 Owners should keep their eyes, hips, blood and elbows in constant check.
 Keeping them clean also prevents infections.

 The Belgian Malinois are healthier than the German Shepherd.
 They also have some common health conditions they are prone to; like the German shepherd, the Malinois also suffers from elbow Dysplasia and hip Dysplasia.
-Other conditions include; progressive retinal atrophy and aesthetic sensitivity.
+Other conditions include; progressive retinal atrophy and anesthetic sensitivity.

 Dog owners should regularly check their hips, to keep the Malinois in a continuous state of health.